 Courses which meet disciplinary requirements are designated in the class schedule.
-A student's academic major may fulfill some of these requirements.
+A student's academic major fulfills some of these requirements.
 Students are advised to consult with their faculty advisor about Common Curriculum requirements fulfilled in their particular major.
 Descriptions of each disciplinary requirement are included below.

 Art, music, dance and theater enrich our lives by exploring what it means to be human.
 In its own way, each of these arts nourishes our intellect, stirs our emotions, and touches our spirits.
 The creative impulse is a vital force within each of us, and its manifestation in the arts can both shape and reflect our lives in the modern world.
 Learning to understand the fine arts is a gradual process that becomes increasingly meaningful as one gains knowledge and experience.

-Students majoring in one of the social science disciplines will be required to take a social science course from a discipline other than their chosen major.
+Students majoring in one of the social science disciplines are required to take a social science course from a discipline other than their chosen major.